crobinso/virt-manager/README.md

 `virt-manager` is a graphical tool for managing virtual machines via [libvirt](https://libvirt.org).
-Most usage is with QEMU/KVM virtual machines, but Xen and libvirt LXC containers are well supported.
-Common operations for any libvirt driver should work.
+Most usage is with QEMU/KVM virtual machines, but Xen and libvirt LXC containers are well dd

-Several command line tools are also provided:
+Seadf

- - `virt-install`: Create new libvirt virtual machines
+veral command line tools are also provided:

- - `virt-clone`: Duplicate existing libvirt virtual machines
+as - `virt-install`: Create new libvirt virtual machines -df `virt-clone`: Duplicate existing libvirt virtual machines
- - `virt-xml`: Edit existing libvirt virtual machines/manipulate libvirt XML
+ - `asdfvirt-xml`: Edit existing libvirt virtual machines/manipulate libvirt XML

 For dependency info and installation instructions, see the [INSTALL.md](INSTALL.md) file.
 If you just want to quickly test the